Startups & Financing

-- We begin with an understanding of the owner’s vision: menu, price points, branding, restaurant size, demographics, locations and financial capabilities and opportunities.
+- I begin with an understanding of the owner’s vision: menu, price points, branding, restaurant size, demographics, locations and financial capabilities and opportunities.

-- From this basis, we put together initial projections of sales, followed by project costs of operating the business.
+- From this basis, the owner and I can put together initial projections of sales, followed by project costs of operating the business.

-- We also put together estimated costs to open the restaurant: construction, soft costs (including leasing, licenses, permits, professional fees, financing costs, initial marketing, etc.), time-lines, and operating capital.
+- Estimated costs to open the restaurant are also put together: construction, soft costs (including leasing, licenses, permits, professional fees, financing costs, initial marketing, etc.), time-lines, and operating capital.

-- We then create an initial business plan for potential lenders, investors, landlords, and other stakeholders.
+- Next, an initial business plan for potential lenders, investors, landlords, and other stakeholders is made.

 - At this point of the planning phase, we can get a clearer understanding of the size of the space and rent/debt service that is affordable.

-- We then begin the search for the ideal space that fits the demographics and “people traffic” needed to support the projections and vision.
-After identifying a space, we negotiate a Letter of Intent with the property owner.
+- The owner and I begin the search for the ideal space that fits the demographics and “people traffic” needed to support the projections and vision.
+After identifying a space, we will negotiate a Letter of Intent with the property owner.

-- For businesses that will have investors (outside of traditional lenders), we create an investor scenario for sales and returns on their investment.
+- For businesses that will have investors (outside of traditional lenders), an investor scenario for sales and returns on their investment will be created.